 Why Hire A Music Supervisor?

-(This article is first published in "International Documentary Magazine")
+(An earlier version of this article was first published in "International Documentary Magazine")

-Documentary filmmaking continues to enjoy a surge in popularity, visibility and exhibition, in styles and formats ranging from short to feature-length, fiction/nonfiction hybrids to music documentaries.
-As this trend continues, so follows increasingly sophisticated musical soundtracks to the films-and more complex creative, financial, legal and technical music challenges.
+Documentaries and independent filmmaking continues to enjoy a surge in popularity, visibility and exhibition, in styles and formats ranging from short to feature-length, fiction/nonfiction hybrids, to music-driven docs and features.
+As this trend continues, so follows increasingly sophisticated musical soundtracks to the films - and more complex creative, financial, legal and technical music challenges.

-The more the documentary filmmaker understands the role of a music supervisor and the services that inpidual provides, the smoother the musical ride can be for the project.
+The more the documentarian and indie filmmaker understands the role of a music supervisor and the services that individual provides, the smoother the musical ride can be for the project.
 From that understanding, the filmmaker can then ascertain the areas where having a music supervisor on board might be beneficial before considering whom to hire and whether it would be money well spent.

 In this article we will try to cover some of the basics of what a music supervisor does, and whether you want or need to hire one.